hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

         type: badger
   enabled: true
   # TMS stands for Token Management Service.
 A TMS is uniquely identified by a network, channel, and
   # namespace identifiers.
-The network identifier should refer to a configure network (Fabric, Orion, and so on).
+The network identifier should refer to a configured network (Fabric, Orion, and so on).
-  # The meaning of channel and namespace are network dependant.
+  # The meaning of channel and namespace are network dependent.
 For Fabric, the meaning is clear.
   # For Orion, channel is empty and namespace is the DB name to use.
   tms:
     - channel: testchannel # Channel identifier within the specified network